Kentucky Personal Injury Cases

 Many intentional tort lawsuits arise from criminal activity.
 However, there are also civil intentional acts (those that don't rise to the level of criminal acts) that give rise to Kentucky personal injury lawsuits.

 If you believe you have been injured as a result of either a negligent or an intentional act, you may want to discuss your concerns with a personal injury attorney in Kentucky.
 You are welcome and encouraged to contact or call the law firm of Brett H. Oppenheimer, PLLC.
-Brett may be contacted by e-mail: email@example.com.
-You may also call toll free (866) 935-5729.
+You may reach Brett toll free by calling (866) 935-5729.